NIDAP-Community/CCBR-GitHub-Playground/README.md

 # CCBR-GitHub-Playgrond
-This training repo is for CCBR internal devs to familiarize with GitHub operation Modify Readme to Test test 2
+This training repo is for CCBR internal devs to familiarize with GitHub operation

+1. Modify Readme to Test
+  1) Test trial 1